rampemus/cvapp/README.md

 `npm run start:tsnode`

 in the backend-folder.
+Backend also serves last built frontend from the dist-folder.

 ## Running tests

-Jest tests can be run from backend-folder:
+Jest tests can be executed from backend-folder:

 `npm run test:jest`

-And end-to-end tests with current UI build will run also from backend-folder:
+And end-to-end tests with current UI build (or from running frontend) can be executed with the script:

 `npm run test:robot`

+All tests will execute running:

+`npm run test`

 Robot tests can be run using global installation: